harness/developer-hub/docs/feature-flags/ff-security-compliance/manage-access-control.md

 * Edit Flags
 * View Target Groups
 * Edit Target Groups
-* Create Permissions For Flags
+* Create Permissions
-* Edit Permissions For Flags
+* Edit Configuration Permission
-* View Environments and redacted SDK keys
+* Edit Rule Permission

 If you have permissions at the Project level, you can edit Flags within that Project or its Environments.
 If you have permissions for the Environment, then the role is limited to that Environment only.